 …You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own than when you almost broke it eight years and a half ago.
 Dare not say that man forgets sooner than woman, that his love has an earlier death.
 I have loved none but you.
 Unjust I may have been; weak and resentful I have been, but never inconstant…

 Did I hear a collective sigh, ladies?
 Was there ever a more poignant plea for the ultimate consummation of long-thwarted love?
 I think not.
-(I’m excited that I get to use a variation of this letter in the novel I’m currently working on, a Persuasion tie-in, starring Jane Austen herself!)
+(I’m excited that I get to use a variation of this letter in the novel I’m currently working on: The Persuasion of Miss Jane Austen.
+It’s a Persuasion tie-in, starring Jane Austen herself!)

 Letter writing is a lost art, I’m afraid.
 But people used to take a lot of care and pride in it.
 Jane Austen certainly did so in her personal correspondence, making sure that what she wrote entertained as well as informed the recipient.
 For instance, she once wrote an entire letter backwards (every word spelled back to front, instead of front to back), just to amuse her niece Cassy.
 Cassandra Austen ultimately destroyed a large portion of Jane’s letters.
 But many were preserved and give us more insight to her movements, her thoughts, and her sharp wit.
 Be sure to read them if you haven’t already.